Table of Contents Show

 Looking for a home, particularly for the first time, is an exciting time in your life.
 However, it would help if you did not let this cloud your judgment.
 A clear-headed mind when you are making a large purchase is best.
 Requires long-term thinking, which can prevent misunderstandings later on.
-There are various options for you to hold the property title to your new home.
+There are various options for holding the property title to your new home.

+You should not merely assume equal ownership is the only way.
+You can pick how you and the other person find the fairest.
 Those unmarried will find this particularly important.
-You should not merely assume equal ownership is the only way.
-You can pick the way that you and the other person find the fairest.

 The simplest form of ownership.
 There is only one name on the title, as the name implies.
-Of course, that individual has the rights and responsibilities that go along with homeownership.
+Of course, that individual has the rights and responsibilities with homeownership.
 There are appropriate situations when used.
-For instance, it is useful if one party has bad credit or understands that the person on the takes sole financial responsibility for the purchase and upkeep.
+For instance, it is helpful if one party has bad credit or understands that the person on the takes sole financial responsibility for the purchase and upkeep.

 On the other hand, the party on the title has no financial stake.
 It is also important to note that the name on the deed determines ownership and not the mortgage.
-Should the relationship end, you walk away with nothing, even if you have put in sweat equity and money.
-The property’s owner can do whatever he/she wishes, including selling it (and pocketing all of the proceedings) and leaving it to whomever he/she chooses in the event of that person’s death.
+Should the relationship end, you walk away with nothing, even if you have sweat equity and money.
+The property’s owner can do whatever they wish, including selling it (and pocketing all of the proceedings) and leaving it to whomever they choose in the event of that person’s death.

 Ownership is split amongst ownership when you hold the title as joint tenants.
 Both names are on the title and have the same financial stakes and responsibilities.
 Should one person die, the property automatically transfers to the other.
 The process skips time-consuming and potentially costly probate.
 It also avoids nasty estate battles.

 Tenants in CommonTenants in Common